spannerdev/cestom/README.md

 ### Logging
 Logging works in the same way as in the original Minestom.
 Get the logger from `MinecraftServer.LOGGER`.
 Supports `Component`s via Minestom's ANSI converter.

+### Extensions
+Extensions work exactly the same way as the original implementation.
+See [the Minestom wiki](https://wiki.minestom.net/expansion/extensions).

 ## Credits
-Thanks to [Minestom](https://github.com/Minestom/Minestom) for the excellent software, and also the logging implementation which this project uses
+Thanks to [Minestom](https://github.com/Minestom/Minestom) for the server, and the extension & logging system this project uses.
 Thanks to the [Hollow Cube](https://github.com/hollow-cube) devs for the Minestom fork